 The College dines formally twice a week (meeting at 7.00pm for pre-dinner drinks (‘preprands’) in the SCR and for dinner at 7.30).
 Due to high demand for places, SCR members may dine at high table a maximum of three times per term (or more frequently when invited by the Principal or Vice-Principal).
 Bookings for normal sittings of high table should be made by lunchtime of the day in question online.

-The Rector or Principal presides (when present) at High Table; otherwise the Vice-Principal, Chaplain, Bursar or SCR President will preside in their stead.
-(If none of these is present, then a College Fellow will preside, either by common agreement or by order of seniority.)
+The Rector or Principal presides (when present) at High Table; otherwise a Vice-Principal or the SCR President will preside in their stead.
+(If none of these is present, then another College Officer or Fellow will preside, either by common agreement or by order of seniority.)
 Presiding is not onerous, though the one presiding needs to interact with whoever is presiding over JCR and MCR tables and with the kitchen staff to ensure the smooth running of the evening.
 Presiding should not interfere with the laid-back ‘informal-formality’ of the evening.

 Undress gowns are worn by Senior Common Room members unless meals are immediately preceded by a College congregation (when dress gowns will often be worn).
 Gowns are generally not worn by guests (although graduate members of other colleges or the University are not discouraged from wearing them).